-For those who have just changed jobs, deciding what to do with their retirement fund is going to be a primary concern.
+Changing careers?
+Deciding what to do with retirement funds is going to be a primary concern.
 While there are a number of options available, many choose to roll these funds over into an Individual Retirement Account.

 There are a number of good reasons for this.